Do you have some values arranged as rows in your workbook, and do you want to convert text in rows to columns in Excel like this?

 Fortunately, you don’t have to go through this procedure in Excel Online.

 You can simply insert your TRANSPOSE formula in a cell and hit enter.
-The rows will be rotated to columns right away.
+The rows will be rotated to columns right away without any additional button combinations.

 Excel TRANSPOSE multiple rows in a group to columns between different workbooks